bioidiap/bob.bio.spear/doc/baselines.rst

 .. code-block:: sh

-   $ bob bio pipelines vanilla-biometrics
+   $ bob bio pipelines vanilla

 This command is explained in more detail in :ref:`bob.bio.base.vanilla_biometrics_intro`.